andreasthoelke/dotvim/help.md

 lead lead ls   - uses ShellReturn() to show the result of 'ls'  ~/.vim/plugin/tools-external.vim#/func.%20ShellReturn.%20cmd

+## Kitty Terminal settings
+cmd ,  - to open Kitty settings crt cmd ,  - to refresh settings c-z    - to suspend vim and go to the terminal - then if done in the terminal do fg ('foregr') to resume the vim session c-s-t  - new tab in kitty! use ctrl+shift + arrows l/r to navigate tabs. see: https://sw.kovidgoyal.net/kitty/overview/

 ### Terminal buffer
 glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string!